Discovering equations from data: symbolic regression in dynamical systems: Symbolic regression algorithms

-Another interesting aspect of the algorithm is that executions with nested operators can be controlled, ensuring that undesired compositions between functions do not occur.
-It also allows for the implementation of unary operators based on theoretical knowledge about the data, as well as the display of the desired expressions in a user-friendly way.
+Another interesting aspect of the algorithm is that simulations with nested operators can be controlled, ensuring that undesired compositions between functions do not occur, which is a useful tool to reduce expression complexity.
+The method also allows unary operators to be incorporated based on prior theoretical knowledge about the data, in addition to identifying the simplest expression through a combination of precision and complexity, similar to other algorithms.
+Furthermore, the method returns a list of the best models found, which can be inspected by the researcher if the automatically selected expression is considered inappropriate when properties of the dynamics studied are known.

-\subsubsection{PyKAN}
+\subsection{PyKAN}

-The core of PyKAN, which is a semi-supervised approach, was developed by \citeauthor{liu2024kan}~\cite{liu2024kan}, involves incorporating Kolmogorov-Arnold networks in place of multilayer perceptron (MLP) neural networks in its structure.
-While MLPs are based on the universal approximation theorem, which specifies that it is possible to approximate continuous functions with arbitrary precision to accurately learn the data if these networks have an appropriate topology for that specific dataset.
-Achieving such a topology, however, is known to be a challenging task, and that also turns the model too specific to be applied to different problems.
+PyKAN was developed by \citeauthor{liu2024kan}~\cite{liu2024kan}, replacing multilayer perceptron (MLP) neural networks with Kolmogorov–Arnold networks in its architecture.
+The motivation is that MLPs are based on the universal approximation theorem, which states that continuous functions can be approximated with arbitrary precision provided that the network has an appropriate topology for that specific dataset.
+Achieving such a topology, however, is known to be a challenging task, and that often results in highly specialized models that do not generalize well to different problems.

 In contrast, the Kolmogorov-Arnold representation theorem guarantees that every continuous function can be expressed as a combination of simpler functions.
-That is, given a set of variables derived from some defined physical process as a continuous function, $f: [0, 1]^n \to \mathbb{R}$ can be represented as:
+Given a set of variables derived from a physical process as a continuous function, $f: [0, 1]^n \to \mathbb{R}$, it can be represented as: